 Keep your costs down by only choosing the accessories that you need

-Some key safes come with an optional weatherproof casing to protect it from the elements.
+Some key safes come with an optional weatherproof casing to protect them from the elements.
 These are particularly useful for key safes used in coastal areas such as holiday homes.
 But if you don't think you'll get any use out of a weatherproof casing, don't buy one.
 Choose a regular key safe instead and save yourself a bit of cash along the way.

 That’s it for our key safe buyer’s guide.
 Got a question about key safes that we haven't answered?
 Why not get in contact with one of our sellers?
 They're all product experts and would be more than happy to help you find the right key safe for your property.